naninovel/docs/docs/en/guide/backgrounds.md

 ## Poses

-Each background has `Poses` property allowing to specify named states (poses).
+Each background has a `Poses` property allowing you to specify named states (poses).

 Pose name can be used as appearance in [@back] command to apply all the selected parameters specified in the pose at once, instead of specifying them individually via the command parameters.